ryukzak/nitta/ml/synthesis/README.md

 	nitta-dev
 ```

 This will run the container in interactive mode with a bash shell at your disposal.
+What's going on:
+- `--name=nitta-dev-container`: the container is named for convenience, so you can refer to it later
+- `-p 8888:8888`: Jupyter Notebook server port is forwarded to your host system
+- `-p 2222:22`: SSH server port is forwarded to your host system
+- `-v="$(pwd):/app"`: the repo root is bind-mounted into the container (more info below)
+- `-v="nitta-devuser-home:/home/devuser"`: the `devsuser` home directory is preserved as a named volume (more info below)
+- `-it`: runs the container in interactive mode with current terminal attached, so you can easily see the output and play with it for a while (it's suggested to run it in a detached state later)
+- `nitta-dev`: name of the image to run (set in the `docker build` command above)

-The repo root is bind-mounted into the container, so you can `ls -lah` and see the files from your host system.
-Changes made to those will be instantly reflected in your host and vice versa.
-Jupyter Notebook server and SSH server ports are forwarded so you can access those services.
+Thanks to the bind mount, you can `ll` in the `/app` workdir inside the container and see all the files from your host system.
+Changes made to those will be instantly reflected in the container and vice versa.

-You can stop the container with `exit` and start it again with `docker start -ai nitta-dev-container`.
-Start the container in the beginning of each development session.
+The user everything is running under is called `devuser`.
+On Windows-WSL2/Linux its UID/GID is matching your host user to avoid file permission issues when bind-mounting the repo root into the container.

+User's home directory is also persisted in a Docker named volume `nitta-devuser-home`.
+This allows to keep the important part of container's state between container recreations (e.g. IDE settings, stack cache, etc.).
+Be aware, this can break stuff.

-Examine the startup output in the console.
+Examine the container startup output in the console.
 Try interacting with the environment you've just created:
 - run some commands (for example, `htop`, `stack test --fast`)
 - open Jupyter Notebook in your host system's browser (see the startup output for the URL, restart the container if you can't find it)
 - ssh into the container from another shell session (see the startup output for the command to run)
-- try using NITTA built in the container:
+- try using NITTA in the container:
+	- build it: `stack build`
-    - build the web UI: `stack exec nitta-api-gen && cd web && yarn install && yarn build && cd ..`
+    - build the web UI: `stack run nitta-api-gen && cd web && yarn install && yarn build && cd ..`
-    - run the web UI: `stack exec nitta -- -p=8080 examples/counter.lua`
+    - run the web UI: `stack run nitta -- -p=8080 examples/counter.lua`
     - forward the port to your host system with additional `-fNL 8080:localhost:8080` flags to ssh
     - open the web UI in your host system's browser
 - see what's next in the Usage section below

+You can stop the container with `exit` and start it again in a detached state with `docker start nitta-dev-container`.
+Start the container in the beginning of each development session.
+If you need to attach the terminal, use `docker attach` or `docker start -ai nitta-dev-container`.

 ### Usage